How to get equity out of your home

 Look at available home equity loan terms

 Interest rates add to the total cost of your loan each month, so the longer you take to repay the loan, the more interest charges you will accrue.
 Discover Home Loans offers home equity loan terms of 10, 15, 20, and 30 years, allowing you to pick a repayment term that either minimizes interest charges (a shorter term) or spreads out the loan to lower your monthly payments (a longer term).
+For example, if you borrowed $60,000 for a 20 year term at 8.99% APR, your fixed monthly payments would be $539.45.

 Compare closing costs